On the Convergence Time of Dual Subgradient Methods for Strongly Convex Programs: Abstract

 \section{Abstract}

-This paper studies the convergence time of the drift-plus-penalty algorithm for strongly convex programs.
-The drift-plus-penalty algorithm was originally developed to solve more general stochastic optimization and is closely related to the dual subgradient algorithm when applied to deterministic convex programs.
-For general convex programs, the convergence time of the drift-plus-penalty algorithm is known to be $O(\frac{1}{\epsilon^{2}})$.
+This paper studies the convergence time of dual gradient methods for general (possibly non-differentiable) strongly convex programs.
+For general convex programs, the convergence time of dual subgradient/gradient methods with simple running averages (running averages started from iteration $0$) is known to be $O(\frac{1}{\epsilon^{2}})$.
 This paper shows that the convergence time for general strongly convex programs is $O(\frac{1}{\epsilon})$.
-This paper also proposes a new variation, called the drift-plus-penalty algorithm with shifted running averages, and shows that if the dual function of the strongly convex program is smooth and locally quadratic then the convergence time is $O(\frac{1}{\epsilon^{2/3}})$.
-If the dual function is smooth and locally strongly concave then the convergence time is $O(\log(\frac{1}{\epsilon}))$.
-The convergence time analysis is further verified by various numerical experiments.
+This paper also considers a variation of the average scheme, called the sliding running averages, and shows that if the dual function of the strongly convex program is locally quadratic (Note that the locally quadratic property is implied by the locally strongly concave property.) then the convergence time of the dual gradient method with sliding running averages is $O(\log(\frac{1}{\epsilon}))$.
+The convergence time analysis is further verified by numerical experiments.